 We’ve compiled a list of five common intimacy obstacles, and tips on how to alleviate them.
 We hope this helps further your relationship and allows you to enjoy Valentine’s Day to its fullest!

-Peyronie’s Disease is a condition in which painful, hard plaques form underneath the skin of the penis leading to curvature.
+Peyronie’s Disease is a condition in which the penis begins to curve due to painful, hard plaques that form underneath the skin.
 This can cause painful erections, soft erections, and overall difficulty with penile penetration.
-Luckily, Peyronie’s can be identified and treated under the guidance of one of our Urology Specialists.
-If you think you might suffer from Peyronie’s Disease, read about the 5 common signs of the disease and how it can be treated.
+Luckily, Urology Specialists of the Carolinas specializes in the identification and treatment of this disease.
+If you think you might suffer from Peyronie’s Disease, read about the disease’s 5 most common signs and treatment options.

 Male Impotence (also known as erectile dysfunction) occurs when a man can’t get or keep an erection long enough for sexual intercourse.
 Erectile dysfunction is more common than you may think, affecting an estimated 30 million men in the United States.
 Unfortunately, many men do not seek impotence treatment due to embarrassment which can lead to serious intimacy issues.
 Rest assured, you’re not alone in your struggle, and relief does exist.

-Premature Ejaculation is uncontrolled ejaculation either before or shortly after sexual penetration.
+Uncontrolled ejaculation either before or shortly after sexual penetration is classified as premature ejaculation.
 Premature ejaculation can be caused by a lack of control, but is often comprised of a multitude of factors.
 By working closely with a urologist, a patient can work to overcome their symptoms.

 Male Infertility refers to the inability to cause pregnancy in a fertile female.
 Affecting approximately 7% of all men, male infertility is nothing to be ashamed of.
 A consultation with your urologist will help in identifying the cause of infertility.
 Before a patient goes in the office, it’s important they are aware of what to expect from a consultation.